Bira/octopus-carnival/_drafts/wir-mm2-4e-bullywug.md

 This is part of a series!
 Go [here][1] to see the other entries.

-The first book in my collection where I found bullywugs is the AD&D 2nd Edition Monster Manual, though it's quite likely they were around before that.
+Bullywugs first appeared in the AD&D 1st Edition Fiend Folio, and featured heavily in the D&D cartoon of the 80's.

 ## The Lore